Germany honors Ukrainian Holocaust survivor killed by Russian shelling | DW | 22.03.2022

 Germany's parliament, the Bundestag, paid tribute to Holocaust survivor Boris Romanchenko on Tuesday, several days after he was killed by a Russian attack on his home city of Kharkiv, Ukraine.

-"His death reminds us that Germany has a special historical responsibility toward Ukraine,'' said deputy speaker Katrin Goering-Eckardt.
+"His death reminds us that Germany has a special historical responsibility toward Ukraine,'' deputy speaker Katrin Goering-Eckardt said.

-He was deported to Dortmund for forced labor, and survived stints at Buchenwald, Peenemünde, Mittelbau-Dora, and Bergen-Belsen concentration camps.
+He was deported to Dortmund for forced labor, and survived stints at the Buchenwald, Peenemünde, Mittelbau-Dora and Bergen-Belsen concentration camps.
 He said he was liberated by British and American forces in 1945 shortly before his captors were able to carry out a plan to poison many of the remaining prisoners.

 After the war, he dedicated himself to keeping alive the memory of Nazi atrocities, playing an active role in institutions such as the Buchenwald and Mittelbau-Dora Memorials Foundation.